 Some drugs are considered dangerous but not “unreasonably dangerous” because the danger is unavoidable and because the usefulness of the product justifies accepting the increased risk.
 Imagine a life-saving cancer drug that increases a person’s risk of cardiac arrest from 0.1 percent to 1 percent (a tenfold increase).
 If it was the only treatment available for a type of cancer that would otherwise almost surely kill its victim, the risk of using it might be justified.

 Nevertheless, pharmaceutical companies are expected to warn both doctors and patients of all significant risks of using the product.
-It is particularly important that doctors be properly warned so that they can accurately calculate the risk vs. reward ratio of prescribing it to a sick patient.
+Doctors must be properly warned so that they can accurately calculate the risk vs. reward ratio of prescribing it to a sick patient.
 Failure to warn is considered a product defect just as manufacturing and design defects are.

 If your doctor prescribed you a drug manufactured by XYZ Pharmaceutical Company and you are harmed when you take it, should you claim against the drug manufacturer (or distributor) for a defect in the drug or against the doctor for prescribing it to you?
 In other words, do you have a product liability claim or a medical malpractice claim?
 The answer is that, in some cases, you will have one claim but not the other, while in other cases, you can assert both claims.